Raymond Smith Jr.

-Raymond Edward Smith Jr. (born October 15, 1961) is a former Democratic member of the North Carolina House of Representatives, who represented the 21st district (including portions of Wayne and Sampson counties) from 2019 to 2023.
+Raymond Edward Smith Jr. (born October 15, 1961) is an American politician and Army veteran who served in the North Carolina House of Representatives for the 21st district from 2019 to 2023.
+He is the Democratic nominee for in the 2026 election.

 Career

-Smith won the election on November 6, 2018 from the platform of Democratic Party.
-He secured fifty-three percent of the vote while his closest rival Republican Robert Freeman Sr. secured forty-seven percent.
+Smith served in the United States Army during the Persian Gulf War, and then worked in local and state government, and served on the Wayne County Board of Education before he won the election to the state legislature on November 6, 2018, as the nominee of the Democratic Party.
+He secured fifty-three percent of the vote while Republican Robert Freeman Sr. secured forty-seven percent.
 He was re-elected in 2020.

 In 2022, Smith challenged incumbent state senator Toby Fitch in the Democratic primary for North Carolina's 4th Senate district.
-Smith lost the primary, winning only 45.5% of the vote to Fitch's 54.5%.
+Smith lost the primary, winning 45.5% of the vote to Fitch's 54.5%.

-Smith currently plans to run for Lieutenant Governor of North Carolina in the 2024 election.